NunoGuerreiro-pt/LinuxMint_22.1_i3-wm/README.md

 You can Double check your dependencies for NeoVim build here: https://github.com/neovim/neovim/blob/master/BUILD.md#build-prerequisites

-Backup all your files in your .config/ to safe place, Copy Paste all the files from this repo in to the .config/ (check the .config/i3/config and make changes if needed)
+Backup all your files in your .config/ to a safe place, Copy Paste all the files from this repo in to the .config/ (check the .config/i3/config and make changes if needed)

 Run nvim command and let it update, you should have nvim up and running with LazyVim distro with a nice Dracula inspired theme.